Rhythm Nation 1814 (film): Reception

 In 2013, Cosmopolitan listed it among the "10 Most Iconic Music Video Looks of the 80s", saying "How do you step out from behind the shadow of the world’s biggest pop star?
-You strap on some black, wear a key as an earring and dance like you’re going to war.
-Janet is a style General and all the rest better fall in line."
+You strap on some black, wear a key as an earring and dance like you’re going to war."
 Slant Magazine ranked the video among the "100 Greatest Music Videos", calling the "stunning, monochromatic" video it "one of the most intricately and powerfully choreographed music videos of all time", saying "the solidarity of Janet Jackson's multi-racial Rhythm Nation dancers is evoked with hyper-synchronized movements while their individuality is expressed via their separate, distinct dances."
-The publication observed Jackson "saw dance as a movement in both senses of the word: an athletic extension of ones own socio-political force of will", as well as a "obliterator of races, genders, creeds", calling for a "Zen-like transcendence of self."
-The publication also stated, "if the song's music video inadvertently recalled the spirit of Leni Riefenstahl, its vision of unity through mandatory multiculturalism reverses the Nazi demagogue's ideology."
 Additional commentary said the clip "wasn’t the norm for most things in the 80s, let alone a pop music video."
 Another review considered it "groundbreaking" and "famous for its dynamic choreography in an abandoned factory", exclaiming "Fast-paced and bold, viewers become hooked to the catchy tunes and soulful sounds of the groundbreaking dance video."

-Entertainment Weekly considered it "groundbreaking", also "striking, timeless and instantly recognizable".
-Elena Gooray of 34th Street Magazine praised the video's overall theme, concept, and wardrobe, exclaiming "Janet's messages?
-Justice, togetherness, the power of dance.
-Those ideas are simple and almost by definition inoffensive.
-Her use of military themes?
-Only to inspire her wardrobe and some incredibly synchronized dance routines with bangin' choreography."